 If the school is closed unexpectedly or for inclement weather, all employees may be required to make up the work day during the year.

 In the event of inclement weather, Resurgence Hall will make an independent decision regarding the closing of schools.
-Often, Resurgence Hall follows the Fulton County School district closing policy, however, students and staff should wait for an official announcement from Resurgence Hall regarding the official closure.
+Often, Resurgence Hall follows the Fulton County School Resurgence Hall closing policy, however, students and staff should wait for an official announcement from Resurgence Hall regarding the official closure.

 If Resurgence Hall closes for any reason, we will communicate closing information on our Resurgence Hall website and/or local media outlets.